Soetch/Soetch/README.md

 - 👋 Hi, I’m @Soetch
 - 👀 I’m interested in Computer Science, Game Dev and UI Design.
-- 🌱 I’m currently learning C#.
+- 🌱 I’m currently learning Godot Engine.
-- 💞️ I’m looking to collaborate on ${project}.
+- 💞️ I'm currently working on a project.
 - 📫 How to reach me ?
 By E-Mail : soetchdev@gmail.com.
 - ✨ Programming on Visual Studio Code ; Using Windows 11 64 bits.